Adnanshaikh40605/backend/README.md

 ## API Documentation

-The API is documented using Swagger UI, which provides interactive documentation to explore and test the API endpoints.

-- **Swagger UI**: `/api/docs/` - Interactive API exploration interface
+The API provides the following endpoints for interacting with the blog CMS.

 ## API Endpoints